Vijeesh-Kakkadan/Git_Training/README.md

 # Git_Training
-This for Git and GitHub training purpose
+This is for Git and GitHub training purpose